Birnirk culture

-The Birnirk culture was a prehistoric Inuit culture of the north coast of Alaska, dating from the sixth century A.D. to the twelfth century A.D.
-The Birnirk culture first appeared on the American side of the Bering Strait, descending from the Old Bering Sea/Okvik culture and preceding the Thule culture; it is distinguished by its advanced harpoon and marine technology.
+The Birnirk culture was a prehistoric Inuit culture dating from the 6th to 12th centuries of the Chukchi Peninsula of Russia and the Alaska North Slope.
+The Birnirk culture first appeared on the American side of the Bering Strait, descending from the Old Bering Sea/Okvik culture and preceding the Thule people; it is distinguished by its advanced harpoon and marine technology.

-A burial mound of the Birnirk culture was discovered in the town of Wales; 16 more have been found in Utqiagvik at the "Birnirk site," which is now a National Historic Landmark.
+A burial mound of the Birnirk culture was discovered in the town of Wales, Alaska; 16 more have been found in Utqiagvik at the "Birnirk site," which is now a National Historic Landmark.
 An ancient Birnirk village has been found at present-day Ukpiaġvik.

 Culture

 The Birnirk people lived in small single family dwellings containing either a long or short entrance that led to a single room with sleeping platforms.
 Houses lacked open fireplaces; instead, heat and light were provided by stone and clay lamps.
 Birnirk settlements are thought to have been small, with only a few families living in a settlement at a time.
 As such, the concept of the Birnirk people whaling is often debated.
 Most communities involved in whaling require several crews, which would have been difficult for the Birnirk as they had such small settlements.
 However, a whaling harpoon found in Utqiagvik, along with artifacts derived from whale parts found in other sites (baleen, whale bones, and the like) suggest that the Birnirk people were involved in some form of whale hunts.
 They were also known to hunt seals, caribou, birds, and fish using a variety of tools.